tari-project/rfcs/src/RFC-0201_TariScript.md

 ### Transaction input changes

-The current definition of an input is
+The definition of a Tari _script-less_ input would be:

 ```rust,ignore
 pub struct TransactionInput {